greysweater42/cookbook/content/hadoop.md

 In production environment Hadoop should be installed on several interconnected machines, called a cluster.
 I'm not going to explain how to do this, as this is usually a task for sysadmins/DevOps guys, and not for data scientists.
 However it is very usufeul to have your own one-node hadoop installation on your laptop for practising basic big data solutions.
 This is what we're going to install in this section.

-Script which you have to run to install hadoop is available [here](hadoop.sh).
-You can run the whole file with
+[Here](hadoop.sh)'s a little script that I wrote which installs and runs hadoop.
+You can execute it with
 ```
 sudo bash hadoop.sh
 ```